weaveworks-experiments/flux-classic/site/getstarted.md

 locally on the hosts Flux is running on (a bit like 127.0.0.1).
-If we want to expose the service on an externally-accessible address, we can run an edge balancer -- so called because it runs on the edge of your application, making it available to clients.
+If we want to expose the service on an externally-accessible address, we can run an edge balancer -- so called because it runs on the edge of your application, making it available to clients from outside.

 ```sh
 $ docker run -p 8080:80 -d -e ETCD_ADDRESS -e SERVICE=hello \